KOSASIH/neurochain-harmony/docs/neurochain_harmony_technical_guide.md

 - TCP/IP: Used for node-to-node communication and data exchange.
 - HTTP/HTTPS: Used for API communication and data exchange between nodes and external applications.

+## Security Considerations
+NeuroChain Harmony prioritizes security and has implemented various security measures, including:

+- Encryption: Secure encryption of data using quantum key distribution protocols.
+- Access Control: Secure access control mechanisms to ensure authorized access to nodes and data.
+- Intrusion Detection: ML-based intrusion detection and prevention mechanisms to detect and prevent potential attacks.

+## Conclusion
+NeuroChain Harmony is a decentralized, quantum-inspired, and self-organizing blockchain architecture that enables fast, secure, and scalable decentralized applications.
+This technical guide provides a comprehensive overview of the technical architecture, components, and implementation details of NeuroChain Harmony.